-Rich Petillo is entering his fourth season at the helm of the Mitchell College men's lacrosse program in 2018-19.
+Rich Petillo is entering his fifth season at the helm of the Mitchell College men's lacrosse program in 2019-20.

 Petillo made his collegiate head coaching debut with the Mariners in 2016, leading the team to a 3-1 record in league play and a total of five wins on the season.
 Mitchell secured the second seed in the NECC Championship and produced five all-conference selections, including three first teamers and the NECC Goalie of the Year.